readthis-io/readthis.io/blog/typescript-cucumber-e2e-architecture/index.md

     And my account should be created
 ```

-This reads like a requirement.
-Anyone can understand it.
+Anyone can read this.
+Product managers, designers, developers.

-### Bad Structure
+### ❌ Bad Structure

 ```gherkin
 Feature: User Registration